TheCloudTheory/arm-estimator/README.md

 ### Deployment mode
 ##### Available from: alpha2
 When performing resource group level deployment there's an option to select a deployment mode.
-ARM Cost Estimator also supports that option by providing desired value as parameter:
+ACE also supports that option by providing desired value as parameter:
 ```
 arm-estimator <template-path>.json <subscription-id> <resource-group> --mode Incremental|Complete
 ```